talisma-cassoma/UnderWaterDrone-D-OceanLab/README.md

 We pretend to built a not expensive ROV based on wifi control, now we know that it isnt as simple as it look like. things like the range of the wifi signal, the fluctuations in the T-S profiles of water masses are some factors to keep in mind.

-knowing all that we built one drone working under those limitations
+knowing all that, we built one drone working under those limitations.

 this is a stable projet version that controls the bot with:<br>
 - ESP32 CAM
 - Node MCU 1.0V
 - Diode Rectifier -
-- 3 Hobby Motor - Gear
+- 3 DC Motor with
 - L298N Motor Driver Board Module
 - N-Channel MOSFET 60V 30A
 - 2 10K Ohm Resistor